 Many novice investors believe that they can simply calculate the risk-reward ratio of an investment and make a logical, rational decision.
 However, emotions such as fear and greed can often cloud judgment and lead to suboptimal decision-making.

 There are many benefits to being a good investor, such as making a lot of money, having a good retirement, and being able to give back to charities.
-However, there is also a psychology price that comes with being a good investor.
+However, there is also a psychological price that comes with being a good investor.
 This includes anxiety, stress, and even depression.

 For some people, the pressure of always having to make the right investment choices can be too much to handle.
 This is why it is important to make sure that you are mentally and emotionally prepared to handle the ups and downs of the stock market before you start investing.

-The psychology price of being a good investor is that you have to be able to deal with stock market anxiety.
+The psychological price of being a good investor is that you have to be able to deal with stock market anxiety.
 This anxiety can come from a number of places, including the fear of losing money, the fear of missing out on a big gain, or the fear of making a bad decision.

 Becoming a good investor requires a deep understanding of human psychology.
 Those who are able to master their emotions and maintain discipline will be well-positioned for success in the investment world.